-Brazilian PP Processors Take a Sigh of Relief Due to Import Duty Cuts
+Brazilian Polypropylene Processors Take a Sigh of Relief Due to Import Duty Cuts

 Amid continuous increment in demand for Polypropylene (PP) and steep rise in its market prices, the government of Brazil has taken a swift decision to temporarily end import duty imposed on Polypropylene (PP) for 3 months.
 The government has decided to cap the imports of PP homopolymer at 77,000 MT for 3 months.